Please can we have our bells back? ravaged Philippine town asks U.S.

 Although the two countries are close allies, mistrust still lingers over America's previous role as colonial master, as well as its longtime support for the brutal and kleptocratic regime of the former dictator Ferdinand Marcos.

-The belfry is among just a few buildings still intact after Super Typhoon Haiyan killed 14 people in Balangiga, where a well-organized evacuation plan kept fatalities low.
+The belfry is among just a few buildings still intact after Super Typhoon Haiyan killed 14 people in Balangiga, where a well-organised evacuation plan kept fatalities low.

 "We don't have any animosity against the American people," said Deladia, standing in front of a monument recreating the ambush of U.S. troops.
 But the bells, he said, are "part of our historical heritage".